 How to Prepare Your Alternative Mash, they’re all the same:

 - This is the easy part.
 Peel and cut your chosen veggie into 1/2-inch cubes.

 - Place in boiling salted water.
 Bring to a boil, then turn down the heat to simmer until a fork penetrates easily.
 Keep an eye it.
 This will take 3 to 15 minutes depending on your vegetable.

 - Use an immersion blender to mash them in the same pan, adding plenty of coconut oil, unprocessed salt, and pepper.
 Be patient, keep going, and they’ll soon be smooth and fluffy.
 Serve!

 What Oil is Best?

 Use your favorite oil.
 I used coconut oil because it is unprocessed.
 Olive oil is also wonderful.
 Organic ghee is great, and it adds an exotic flavor that traditionalists might find unfamiliar.
-Organic butter is another good option, which eliminates GMO grains, confinement, and hormones.
-I avoid grass-fed dairy, butter and ghee because the “grass-fed” verification is voluntary on the part of the farmer, so that frequently grass-fed animals may be treated to GMO grains, confinement, antibiotics, and added hormones, all harmful to health.
+Organic butter is another good option, which does not allow GMO grains, confinement, and hormones.
+I look for organic over grass-fed dairy, butter and ghee because the “grass-fed” verification is voluntary on the part of the farmer.
+Yikes!
+That means “grass-fed” animals may be given GMO grains, confinement, antibiotics, and added hormones, all harmful to my health.